tuures/LiteMarkup/README.md

 - [Entity and numeric character references](https://spec.commonmark.org/0.29/#entity-and-numeric-character-references) are not supported
 - Only type 7 [HTML blocks](https://spec.commonmark.org/0.29/#html-block) are supported (and with some limitations)
 - [Link reference definitions](https://spec.commonmark.org/0.29/#link-reference-definition) are not supported

+## Contributing

+Bugfixes and small enhancements are welcome.
+It's unlikely I'd like to add any new features.
+If you feel you need one, make a custom fork.

 ---